 Vehicle’s missing inspection sticker caught eye of patrolman, led to investigation

-WEBSTER — Two Worcester men and a Southbridge woman were arrested on drug charges Wednesday after their vehicle was stopped due to a missing inspection sticker.
+WEBSTER — Two Worcester men and a Southbridge woman were arrested on drug offenses Wednesday after their vehicle was stopped due to a missing inspection sticker.

-According to a press release issued by the Webster Police Department, the lack of an inspection sticker on a vehicle passing by a patrolman led to what appeared to be evasive driving behavior, and ultimately the drug arrest of Mark Desourdy, Elexis Jutras, and Trent Nicholopoulos.
+This is one of the many drug crime cases in the military, the lack of an inspection sticker on a vehicle passing by a patrolman led to what appeared to be evasive driving behavior, and ultimately the drug arrest of Mark Desourdy, Elexis Jutras, and Trent Nicholopoulos.